Léon-Clément Gérard

-Léon-Clément Gérard (18 March 1810 – 1 November 1876) was a churchman in the Val d'Aoste who became a cathedral canon in nearby Aosta.
-Within the church he came to prominence as a controversialist, notably on account of his long-standing record of theological and very public feuding with Félix Orsières to whose polemical Liberal Catholicism Gérard, alongside his colleagues within the Aosta cathedral establishment, he was strongly opposed.
+Léon-Clément Gérard (18 March 1810 – 1 November 1876) was a churchman in the Aosta Valley who became a cathedral canon of the Aosta Cathedral.
+Within the church he came to prominence as a controversialist, notably on account of his long-standing record of theological and very public feuding with Félix Orsières to whose polemical Liberal Catholicism Gérard, alongside his colleagues within the Roman Catholic Diocese of Aosta, he was strongly opposed.

 His church career culminated in his appointment as diocesan archpriest.
 It is, however, on account of his activities as a prolific writer, in particular of religious and regional publications, that he came to wider prominence.

-In 1859/1860 Aosta became part of Italy.
-Despite an energetic campaign of population shifting and language suppression under Mussolini, the French language is still very widely spoken in the Val d'Aoste.
-In the nineteenth century variations of French dominated overwhelmingly.
+In 1859/1860 the Aosta Valley became part of Italy.
+Despite an energetic campaign of population shifting and language suppression under Mussolini, the French language is nowadays official and very widely spoken in the Aosta Valley.
+In the nineteenth century the Valdôtain dialect dominated overwhelmingly.
 In his published output Gérard used French.

 Biography

-Léon Clément Gérard was born in Cogne, a small iron mining town in the mountains a short distance to the south of Aosta.
+Léon-Clément Gérard was born in Cogne, a small iron mining town in the mountains in Southern Aosta Valley.
 Jean-Joseph de Jean-Antoine Gaspard, his father, was an agricultural smallholder.
-His mother's birth name, Marie Buthier, indicates that she, like her husband, came from an established local family.
+His mother's birth name, Marie Buthier, indicates that she came from an established local family.
 Gérard studied for the priesthood and was ordained on 23 September 1833.

 His first posting following ordination was as Vicar of Ayas between 1833 and 1835.
 That was followed by a longer incumbency, between 1835 and 1843, at the little spa resort of Saint-Vincent.
 He then undertook a curacy at La Salle between 1843 and 1856.
 Here he was able to consecrate the newly rebuilt little church on 17 August 1847.
-During his time at La Salle, on 4 July 1845 he was recruited as a member of the chapter at the cathedral in Aosta, some 20 km / 12 miles down the valley, undertaking both jobs simultaneously.
+During his time at La Salle, on 4 July 1845 he was recruited as a member of the chapter at Aosta Cathedral undertaking both jobs simultaneously.
 On 22 January 1856 he was transferred from La Salle to Saint-Jean-Baptiste, a city-center parish for which the cathedral also serves as the parish church: here he held the curacy till his death some twenty years later.
 He was appointed deputy archpriest on 10 April 1856 and then diocesan archpriest on 4 January 1860.